mdfull01/HTML-and-CSS-Projects/README.md

 ### Introduction

-This repository will hold all of the project files my the HTML and CSS course through The Tech Academy.
+This repository will hold all of the project files for my HTML and CSS course through The Tech Academy.